HurricanePrint/K2-mDNS/README.md

 # K2-mDNS

-A small mDNS responder for K2 printers that broadcasts a local hostname so the printer can be discovered on the network as something like:
+A small mDNS responder for K2 printers that broadcasts a local hostname so the printer can be discovered on the network with an easy to remember address like:

 - http://myprinter.local
 - http://k2plus.local